 John Temple becomes the first American elected to the town council.
 U.S. Army Lt.
 E.O.C.
 Ord conducts the first American survey of Los Angeles.
 A city water department is established.

 Los Angeles is established as one of California’s original counties (February 18).
 The county government is established following the first county election in April.
-Los Angeles is incorporated as an American city (April 4).
-Alpheus P. Hodges becomes Los Angeles’ first American elected mayor.
+Los Angeles is incorporated as an American city (April 4) and Alpheus P. Hodges becomes its first elected mayor.
 Los Angeles gets its first Post Office.
 Los Angeles’ first Protestant church services (Methodist) are held by the Rev. J. W. Brier.
 The first African-American to settle in Los Angeles is, Peter Biggs, a barber and escaped slave.
 The first U.S. Census is taken in Los Angeles County.
 Two Chinese men are listed in the census.
 Los Angeles’ first hotel, The Bella Union, is built.
 Los Angeles County is the nation's number one wine-producing county.
+The first palm tree in Los Angeles is believed to have been brought in from the desert and replanted on San Pedro Street sometime during this decade.

 The first Anglo American born in California, John Gregg Nichols, is born in Los Angeles.
 The newspaper La Estrella (The Star) makes its first appearance.
 It is printed in English and Spanish and continues to be published until the early 1860’s.
 El Monte becomes the first fully American settlement established in Los Angeles County.
 The first Los Angeles City police force is organized.
 Cupeño Indians revolt under Chief Antonio Garra resulting in the death of five white sheepherders.
 Chief Garra is captured and executed by a firing squad.
 Phineas Banning establishes the first stage line in Southern California.
 Bridget Mason (Biddy Mason) arrives in San Bernardino as a slave in a Mormon household.
 Apparently the householder was not aware or did not care that California was a "Free" state.
 Mason goes on to win her freedom and become a successful Los Angeles businesswomen, landowner and philanthropist.